updated on:

 Prift is a personal finance platform that helps people cope with money issues and quickly achieve their financial goals.

-Eleken’s task was to design a simple, accessible, and intuitive MVP, and as Prift’s target audience are people over the age of 30, we opted for light minimalist UI and avoided overusing gamification.
+Eleken’s task was to design a simple, accessible, and intuitive MVP, and as Prift’s target audience is people over the age of 30, we opted for light minimalist UI and avoided overusing gamification.

 Just like in the Habstash case, we used the Wizard design pattern to create onboarding flows.

-In case some specific issue arises, the “Support” button in the top right corner is always there to contact Prift users with a customer support representative.
+In case a specific issue arises, the “Support” button in the top right corner is always there to contact Prift users with a customer support representative.

 To help newcomers effectively use your product, you should define which functions in your app are essential for reaching customers’ primary goal and, more importantly, teach users how to use them.